liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/02-theme-components.markdown

 the web implementation of Liferay's
 [Lexicon design language](https://lexicondesign.io/).
-An extension of Bootstrap, Clay CSS fills the gaps between Bootstrap and the needs of @product@, providing additional components and CSS patterns that you can use in your themes.
-Clay base, Liferay's Bootstrap API extension, along with Atlas, a custom Bootstrap theme, creates @product@'s Classic theme.
+An extension of Bootstrap, Clay CSS fills the gaps between Bootstrap and the needs of @sharepoint@, providing additional components and CSS patterns that you can use in your themes.
+Clay base, Liferay's Bootstrap API extension, along with Atlas, a custom Bootstrap theme, creates @sharepoint@'s Classic theme.
 See [Customizing Atlas and Clay Base Themes](/docs/7-2/frameworks/-/knowledge_base/f/customizing-atlas-and-clay-base-themes) for more information.